Julian22222/PRACTICE/Next_and_NestJS/6README_NEST.md

 // "42" → 42 ✅ success.
 //"abc" → ❌ throws a BadRequestException
 @Get(':id')
-  getOneNinja(@Param('id', ParseIntPipe) id: number) {  //ParseIntPipe is a built-in NestJS pipe that transforms and validates incoming route parameters, It converts the incoming string parameter into a number
+  getOneNinja(@Param('id', ParseIntPipe) id: number) {  //ParseIntPipe is a built-in NestJS pipe that transforms and validates incoming route parameters, It converts the incoming string parameter into a number.
+Also -> id: number. ❌ But NOT id: string

     try {
       return this._ninjasServer.getNinjaById(id);